geoserver/geoserver/doc/en/user/source/gettingstarted/group-quickstart/index.rst

 #.
 Locate the :guilabel:`Coordiante Reference Systems` and press :guilabel:`Generate Bounds`.

-   Now that layers are listed we they can be used to determine the corodinate reference system and bounds of the layer group.
+   Now that layers are listed we they can be used to determine the coordinate reference system and bounds of the layer group.

    .. figure:: images/layers_crs.png